Emulator Issues #8011

-#13 Updated by shreduhsoreus about 5 years ago
+#13 Updated by shreduhsoreus over 5 years ago

 I get it in all builds, but in -3659 through -4217 it's a constant 30-50% emulation speed.
 Prior to -3659 and in every build -4219 and later it's occasional random short slowdowns similar to microstutter, but not your typical microstutter and I don't get microstutter in any games.
 I stated all of this in issue 8001 and asked if it's just not fixable for me due to my video card but never got an answer.

-#18 Updated by metafalica almost 5 years ago
+#18 Updated by metafalica over 5 years ago

 Maybe it's better just to revert this commit?